 The 18th century Rossi Theatre is just across the same square - be sure to check if anything is playing during your visit.

-One particular highlight is Macerata cathedral, a late 18th century cathedral (built on the site of a much older church) that faces a cobbled courtyard area (the belltower to the left of the facade dates from the 15th century).
-Various reputed art works can be seen in the chapels inside the cathedral
+One particular highlight here is Macerata cathedral, a late 18th century cathedral built in baroque style on the site of a much older church that faces a cobbled courtyard area.
+The belltower to the left of the facade dates from the 15th century.
+Various reputed art works can be seen in the chapels inside the cathedral.

-You can also see several palaces in the central streets of Macerata (for example, Palazzo Compagnoni Marefoschi, Palazzo dei Diamanti and Palazzo Buonaccors) and the Palazzo Ricci which is now home to the town Modern Art Gallery - this gallery is more interesting than you would expect in a small quiet Italian town.
+You can also see several 'palazzos' in the central streets of Macerata (for example, Palazzo Compagnoni Marefoschi, Palazzo dei Diamanti and Palazzo Buonaccors) and the Palazzo Ricci which is now home to the town's Modern Art Gallery - this gallery is more interesting than you would expect in a small quiet Italian town.

-See also the Sferisterio Arena, a 200 year old building in the neo-classical style that is designed to broadly look like a Roman arena.
+You will also see the Sferisterio Arena, a 200 year old building in the neo-classical style that is designed to broadly look like a Roman arena.
 It is now best known as the setting for a popular opera festival held in Macerata each summer and highly reputed for its acoustics.
-It is an unusual esign, essentially a stage overlooked by ranks of galleries, but without a roof - origianlly designed as a games arena.
+The arena is an unusual design, essentially a stage overlooked by ranks of galleries but without a roof, that was originally designed as a games arena.

 Another important religious monument is the Basilica of the Madonna of Mercy, while those with ahead for heights will appreciate the views from the clocktower.

-The new town in Macerata, in the region around the foot of the hill has rather given way to new developments and industry in the (quite separate) new town, and is of less interest to visitors.
+The new town in Macerata, in the region around the foot of the hill, has rather given way to new developments and industry and is of less interest to visitors.

-A few kilometres north of Macerata is the archaological dig and Roman ruins of Helvia Recina, the Roman town that originally stood nearby.
+A few kilometres north of Macerata are the archaological dig and Roman ruins of Helvia Recina, the Roman town that originally stood nearby.